jonlpersson/ed-latimore/site/_posts/2022-01-07-the-4-most-important-qualities-of-a-good-teacher.md

 A good teacher creates a learning environment where students feel safe to make mistakes.
 This cultivates the right attitude about education that turns them into life-long learners, beyond the specific subject that the teacher is teaching.

 Good teachers are immune to the curse of knowledge.
-They never forget what it's like to not know and their patience and communication skills make it so their students never feel rushed and always feel a connection.
+They never forget what it’s like to not know and their patience and communication skills make it so their students never feel rushed and always feel a connection.

 The rest is up to you.